 After information on a specific post office has been outlined and the appropriate significant themes identified, it is possible to determine the characteristics the post office should have to be a good representative of each theme.
 It is not sufficient to show that the post office relates to a particular theme, or even to describe the role the post office played within that theme, although these are important steps in the evaluation.
 It is also essential to identify the significance of the post office's role within each theme.
 Characteristics may consist of historic associations, architectural features, or potential to impart information.
-The characteristics should be organized according to National Register criteria.
-Some of the characteristics by which a post office might represent a significant theme are listed below.
-Not all of these characteristics will apply to every post office.
-As stated above, the characteristics that a particular post office must possess to be eligible for National Register listing will depend on the history of that post office and the important themes with which it can be associated.
-Also, because it is impossible to enumerate specific characteristics without knowledge of
+The characteristics should be organized according to the National Register Criteria for Evaluation.11